ascorbic/unpic-img/docs/src/api.md

 { cloudinary: { cloudName: "demo" }, ipx: { baseUrl: "/_images" } }}
 ```

-The supported options are specific to each provider, and are type-checked and
+The supported configuration options are specific to each provider, and are
-should provide autocompletion in your editor.
+type-checked and should provide autocompletion in your editor.
 See the
-[list of supported providers](/lib#supported-providers) for the list of keys.
+[the provider docs](/providers) for the list of providers and their supported
+options.

 ### `breakpoints`